hafiz-bs23/BSHackAIThon-WizzBuddy/README.md

 Welcome to the world of WizzBuddy, your intelligent chatbot companion powered by the cutting-edge **OpenAI** model.
-WizzBuddy is designed to provide users with an exceptional conversational experience, leveraging the power of pre-trained data and the convenience of web and Microsoft Teams integration.
+WizzBuddy is designed to provide users with an exceptional conversational experience, leveraging the power of pre-trained data and the convenience of **Web** and **Microsoft Teams** integration.
 With its advanced conversational capabilities, WizzBuddy aims to revolutionize the way we interact and seek information.

 ## Problem Statement

-Traditional chatbots often struggle to understand nuanced queries, deliver accurate responses, and provide a seamless conversational experience.
-Users often encounter limitations, leading to frustration and diminished user engagement.
-There is a need for an intelligent chatbot that can comprehend complex conversations, leverage pre-trained data, and integrate seamlessly with popular platforms.
+Asking same questions on specific topic by many users is a common way of knowledge gathering.
+Representative, Support desk agents are the main point of contact for those information.
+For humans, this **repetitive** questions and concerns turns out to be boring and time-consuming.
+They can't focus on other critical and creative tasks.
+This also impact on the service they provide to his questioner.
+Let's machine take over the burden.

 ## Objective